UffizziCloud/docs/docs/references/compose-spec.md

 ## Compose file structure

-The Uffizzi Compose file is a YAML file defining `services` (required), `configs`, `secrets`, and `x-uffizzi` elements such as `ingress` (required).
-Other Compose top-level elements such as `networks`, `version`, and `volumes` are not currently supported by Uffizzi.
+The Uffizzi Compose file is a YAML file defining `services` (required), `configs`, `secrets`, `'volumes`, and `x-uffizzi` elements such as `ingress` (required).
+Other Compose top-level elements `networks` and `version` are not currently supported by Uffizzi.
 As a YAML file, a Uffizzi Compose should comply with the [YAML Specification](https://yaml.org).
 It is recommended to name your Uffizzi Compose file `docker-compose.uffizzi.yml` (Note: You can use either the `.yml` or `.yaml` extension).
 At a minimum, a Uffizzi Compose file must include `services` and `ingress` (a sub-level element of `x-uffizzi`).
 Services are the containers that make up your application, and ingress tells Uffizzi which container should receive incoming HTTPS traffic.
 Ingress requires a service and port number that the service is listening on.

 ## Uffizzi extension
 Docker Compose supports [vendor-specific extensions](https://github.com/compose-spec/compose-spec/issues/17) for platforms like Uffizzi to supplement the Compose specification with parameters that are specific to that vendor's platform.
 For example, the Uffizzi extension, `x-uffizzi`, gives you the ability to add event triggers to your compose file.
 In the following example, a new preview will be deployed when a pull request is opened on GitHub: